Video - Day8.0/10

 - Decent audio quality

-- Occasionally takes two presses to start/stop recording
+- Occasionally can take two presses to start/stop recording

 The X2000 has tack sharp 2K video with good color and exposure.
 It includes a mounting system for drone and FPV use but is not compatible with most action cam hardware.
 The camera does not have a screen, but instead includes a 5.8ghz wireless video transmitter.